You Can Never Go Home Again

 The Strange Days of a Small Town Sheriff III: “He Was a Real Sonofabitch”

 “I finally shot the sonofabitch,” a Ms. Haith informed the dispatch operator of the sheriff’s office that day.
-Dispatch got on the radio to direct Sheriff Dan Anderson to the Haith home.
-The sonofabitch, in question, happened to be the caller’s husband Mr. Haith.
+After discussing the preliminary details of her call, the operator got on the radio to direct Sheriff Dan Anderson to the Haith home.
+Ms. Haith said the sonofabitch, in question, happened to be her husband Mr. Haith.

 “Even though I knew the residents of the Haith home after all of the calls the two of them made,” Sheriff Dan Anderson said, “I knew enough to know that you never know how such scenes might play out.
 So, I drove onto this woman’s estate prepared for anything.
 When I saw the wife sitting on her porch in a porch swing, I couldn’t see anything that would cause greater suspicion on the scene, so I exited the patrol car.